-At the end of the current fiscal year, the Facility had total debt net of premiums of \$278,580,000.
+At the end of the current fiscal year, the Facility had total debt net of premiums of \$296,095,000.
 The debt represents bonds secured solely by sewer revenue and Member Entity pledges.
-The Facility's debt increased by \$206,230,000 during 2021 calendar year.
-This was composed of \$150,825,000 public bonds, a \$25,000,000 direct placement bond, and \$33,000,000 from the State Revolving Fund Loan.
-These bond issues were issued to help fund the facility upgrades and to secure the capital funding needs for a large portion of the remaining project required to be completed by the end of 2024.
+The Facility's debt increased by \$22,100,000 during 2022 calendar year.
+This was composed of \$22,100,000 from the State Revolving Fund Loan.
+This loan was fully expended as of calendar year end 2022.
 There will be smaller rehabilitation projects ongoing over the next 20 years, these smaller projects are expected to be funded by pay-go capital Member Entity contributions.